The Dayton Foundation

 Key Takeaways for Grant Writers

-Focus on innovation, not operations: The Foundation is explicit about funding new projects and special efforts rather than general operating costs or ongoing programs.
+• Focus on innovation, not operations: The Foundation is explicit about funding new projects and special efforts rather than general operating costs or ongoing programmes.
 Frame applications around what's new, innovative, or special about your request.

-The Foundation is highly responsive: With assets over $1.3 billion and record-breaking grantmaking of $124.1 million in FY 2023, this is an active, engaged funder distributing significant resources annually.
+• The Foundation is highly responsive: With assets over $1.3 billion and significant grantmaking activity, this is an active, engaged funder distributing substantial resources annually.

-Contact program officers before applying: The Foundation encourages applicants to discuss projects with staff before submission—take advantage of this guidance from Tania Arseculeratne or other program officers.
+• Contact programme officers before applying: The Foundation encourages applicants to discuss projects with staff before submission—take advantage of this guidance from Tania Arseculeratne or other programme officers.

 References